Negotiation theory: Process analysis

 Process analysis is the theory closest to haggling.

 Process Analysis focuses on the study of the dynamics of processes.
 E.g., both Zeuthen and Cross tried to find a formula in order to predict the behavior of the other party in finding a rate of concession, in order to predict the likely outcome.
+Process analysis is the main resource in this chapter of negotiation.

 The process of negotiation, therefore, is considered to unfold between fixed points: starting point of discord, endpoint of convergence.
 The so-called security point, which is the result of optional withdrawal, is also taken into account.

 An important feature of negotiation processes is the idea of turning points (TPs).
 A considerable amount of research has been devoted to analyses of TPs in single and comparative case studies, as well as experiments.
 Considered as departures in the process, Druckman has proposed a three-part framework for analysis in which precipitating events precede (and cause) departures which have immediate and delayed consequences.
 Precipitating events can be external as when a mediator becomes involved, substantive as when a new idea is proposed, or procedural as when the formal plenary structure becomes divided into committees.
 Departures can be abrupt or relatively slow and consequences can escalate, moving away from agreement, or they might move in the direction of agreement.
 Using this framework in a comparative study of 34 cases, Druckman discovered that external events were needed to move talks on security or arms control toward agreement.
 However, new ideas or changed procedures were more important for progress in trade or political negotiations.
 Different patterns were also found for interest-based, cognitive-based, and values-based conflicts and between domestic and international negotiations.

 Turning points are also analyzed in relation to negotiation crises or disruptions in the flow of the talks.
 Earlier research showed that TPs are more likely to occur in the context of crises, often in the form of changes that put the talks back on track and transition to a new stage (Druckman, 1986, 2001).
 A key to resolving crises is reframing the issues being discussed.
 The choice to reframe was shown to occur more frequently among negotiators when their trust is low and transaction costs are high.
 The research to date on TPs has generated ideas likely to stimulate further studies.
 Some of these ideas include a search for the underlying mechanisms that can explain the emergence of TPs.
 Foremost among these are flexibility and adaptability in response to crises or violations of expected behavior.
 The key challenge is to discover the conditions that foster progress toward a solution to the dilemma of balancing the desire to agree with the desire to come out favorably.
 For a review of the research on turning points, see Druckman and Olekalns.